ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 -   `error-visible` - is a boolean attribute used to visually change the component's border color with the error exclamation at the top right, indicating that an error has occurred, as per the current
     [visual design](https://www.figma.com/file/PO9mFOu5BCl8aJvFchEeuN/Nimble_Components?type=design&node-id=2482-82389&mode=design&t=KwADu9QRoL7QAuIW-0)
 -   `error-text` - is a string attribute that displays the error text at the bottom of the component when the `error-visible` is enabled.
--   `mentioned-users` - is a read-only property that returns an array of strings representing the mentioned user IDs in the current state of the editor.
--   `validity` - is a readonly object of boolean values that represents the validity state that the `@mention` configuration can be.
-The object type is `RichTextMentionValidity`.
-The validation is especially for mapping the user details that is provided via the `nimble-mapping-mention-user`.
-For example, if the client application provide the duplicate `key` values that stores the user ID, it will be an issue in scenarios when parsing the mention user from just an user ID to username.

 _Methods_